Messages Overview organizes your project’s messages. Learn how to locate them, customize the views, and more.

 - Click Date and select a predetermined range, or enter a custom range.
 Within a time frame, you can also select Last Updated, Delivery Date, and Creation Date filters.
 All dates and times are in UTC.

-- In the Ongoing view, you can filter by trigger for automation, journeys, and in-app automation.
+- In the Ongoing view, you can filter by trigger.
+Automation triggers are for automation and sequences.
+In-app automation are for in-app automation, scenes, and surveys.
 Click Trigger and select one or more triggers.